 When it comes to Halloween candy, there can be safety concerns for parents.
 Some children have food allergies, which prevents them from eating certain types of candy.
 And some parents may just have concerns over too much sugar.
 However, there are fun alternatives to make everyone feel included!

-Dr. William Culver specializes in allergy and immunology at Banner Health’s McKee Medical Center.
+Dr. William Culver specializes in allergy and immunology at Banner McKee Medical Center in Loveland, CO.
 He said that 5–8 percent of children and 2–3 percent of adults are at risk for severe life-threatening reactions to food allergy.

 “In many cases, prior reactions are not as severe or nonexistent,” Dr. Culver said.
 “20–25 percent of allergic reactions requiring epinephrine in schools are for children without a prior history of food allergy.”

 Almost any food can cause a reaction and miniature candies might not have labels saying which ingredients are in it.
 This makes it hard for parents to know if the candy is safe for their kid.